sangychun/notebooks/linux/06_conda_environments.md

 ### **Why?**

-In the age of Big Data, research is often shared with many people, repeated, and often scaled up depending on the size of the project.
+In the age of Big Data, analyses and analytical pipelines are frequently shared with many people, repeated, and often scaled up depending on the size or scope of the project.
 Therefore, the underlying algorithms, software and infrastructure must be **replicable** across many workstations, environments, servers, clusters, or even into the cloud.
 In order for research to be **replicable**, software developers often describe a set of instructions that define what is required by their algorithms/software to run correctly.
 These instructions often define other software that is required (**dependencies**), or even the operating system (Windows, Linux, OS X) that is needed to execute the analyses correctly and efficiently.

 For example, when you install software into your Linux operating system, if you have **administrator** access to your workstation, you might download a package from the developer's website, then install the package according to their instructions.
 Often, you may need to tell your operating system where to find the newly installed package; this is usually done by adding the package's location to your `PATH` variable.
 Over time, after you have installed many software packages, your `PATH` variable might look like this: